During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Helsingor

-The main sight of Helsingor is Kronborg Slot, made famous as Elsinore Castle in Shakespeare’s Hamlet, but for me, the colourful medieval character, best appreciated by strolling through the narrow cobbled streets between the harbour and the bustling centre is what I enjoyed the most.
-It’s also ideally situated to catch the 30-minute ferry ride to Helsingborg in South Sweden which I highly recommend.
+The main sight of Helsingor is Kronborg Slot, made famous as Elsinore Castle in Shakespeare’s Hamlet.
+It’s a big attraction, but for me, the colourful medieval character of the city is best appreciated by strolling through the narrow cobbled streets between the harbour and the lively centre.

 Odense